cerebral/overmind-website/addons/graphql.md

 ## Optimize query

 It is possible to transpile the queries from strings into code.
-This reduces the size of your bundle, though only noticeably if you have a lot of queries.
+This increases the size of your bundle, though only noticeably if you have a lot of queries.
 This can be done with the [BABEL-PLUGIN-GRAPHQL-TAG](https://github.com/gajus/babel-plugin-graphql-tag).